eR-Biostat/Presentations/README.md

 # The >eR-Biostat initative
-## Making R based education materials assessable for all
+## Making R based education materials accessible  for all
 ## Presentations